Guides

 • Prescriptions: Monthly medications, refill costs.
 Check your pharmacy records.

 • Doctor visits: Annual physicals, specialist copays, sick visits.
-The average American makes 3-4 doctor visits per year.
+According to CDC data, the average American makes 3-4 doctor visits per year.

 • Dental: Two cleanings ($75-200 each), any planned fillings or crowns.